Chicago Amusement Park Accident Attorney

 While safety measures and operating protocols exist at theme parks, theme park injuries can still occur.
 Unfortunately, accidents can cause injuries that range from mild to severe.
 In some personal injury cases, wrongful death may even be pursued if a fatality has occurred.

 Most injuries involve bruises, scrapes, and cuts.
-Victims mostly report head or neck injury after theme park accidents occur.
+Victims mostly report head or neck injuries after theme park accidents occur.

 Some of the most common amusement park injuries and symptoms include: